 BinaryBulkMerge

-This method is used to merge multiple rows towards the database by bulk.
-The operation does not delete any rows from the database, instead, it only update the existing rows (if present), and insert the new rows (if not present) based on the given qualifiers.
-It is only supporting the PostgreSQL RDBMS.
+This method merges multiple rows into the database in bulk.
+It does not delete rows — it updates existing rows (if present) and inserts new rows (if absent) based on the given qualifiers.
+It is supported only for PostgreSQL.

 Call Flow Diagram